KatherineMichel/setting-up-an-open-source-project/README.md

 ## CODE_OF_CONDUCT.md

-A [Code of Conduct](https://en.wikipedia.org/wiki/Code_of_conduct) sets forth the standard of conduct expected of those who engage with the project.
+A [Code of Conduct](https://en.wikipedia.org/wiki/Code_of_conduct) sets forth the standard of conduct expected of project contributors.

 * [Adding a Code of Conduct to Your Project](https://help.github.com/articles/adding-a-code-of-conduct-to-your-project)